JianLoong/malaysia-api/README.md

 If you have noticed some mistakes or bugs, or maybe you have any suggestions please create an issue.

+This API is meant to be a read-only web API.

 # Introduction

 The states and federal territories of Malaysia are the principal administrative divisions of Malaysia.
 Malaysia is a federation of 13 states (Negeri) and 3 federal territories (Wilayah Persekutuan).